 This image may not be used in educational posters.

 Euglena flagellate protozoan.
-Light micrograph of the flagellate protozoan Euglena viridis.
+Computer artwork of the flagellate protozoan Euglena gracilis.
 This freshwater single-celled organism can either obtain energy from sunlight, via photosynthesis, or by absorbing chemicals from its surroundings.
 Cell organelles called chloroplasts (green) are used for photosynthesis.
-They are made green by the pigment chlorophyll.
-If there is no light E. viridis stops producing chlorophyll and loses its green colour.
-A sensory organ, known as the eye spot (not seen) is able to perceive the intensity of light.
-This allows E. viridis to move, using its tail-like flagellum, to the areas of most intense light.
-E. viridis varies in length between 25 microns and 250 microns.
+A sensory organ, known as the eye spot, or stigma (pink), is able to perceive the intensity of light.
+This allows E. gracilis to move, using its tail-like flagellum (top), to the areas of most intense light.
+Also seen is the nucleus (purple), which contains the cell's genetic information.

 Model release not required.
 Property release not required.